Concerts & Events: FAQs

 What should I wear?
 Wear whatever makes you feel comfortable.
 It is tradition for the musicians of an orchestra wear formal attire for concerts.
 Flagstaff audiences dress from casual to elegant and all feel welcome.

-When can I clap?
-It is customary to clap when the concertmaster enters, when the conductor enters, when a soloist enters, and after each piece.
-Most pieces consist of three to four smaller parts called movements.
-Some say it is not proper to clap between movements, but our conductor, Elizabeth Schulze, encourages it, so clap away if the spirit moves you.
+When can I applaud?
+Audiences will applaud when an artist such as the concertmaster, the conductor, or a soloist walks on stage, and after each piece.
+Some pieces consist of three to four shorter sections called movements.
+Some might say it is not proper to clap between movements, but our conductor, Elizabeth Schulze, encourages it, so clap away if the spirit moves you.